-Determine what guidelines should be applied to the evaluation of psychological research and practices.
+- Determine what guidelines should be applied to the evaluation of psychological research and practices.

-Examine the major underlying assumptions of the various schools of thought in psychology.
+- Examine the major underlying assumptions of the various schools of thought in psychology.

 Abnormal Psychology and Therapy

-Compare and contrast therapies designed for each school of thought in psychology for treating mental disorders.
+- Compare and contrast therapies designed for each school of thought in psychology for treating mental disorders.

-Define abnormal psychology in contrast to "normal psychology."
+- Define abnormal psychology in contrast to "normal psychology."

-Analyze precursors and consequences of human interaction in terms of social psychology concepts.
+- Analyze precursors and consequences of human interaction in terms of social psychology concepts.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.